-For the cat who is determined not to eat, something is often better than nothing (although speak to your vet about your individual pet).
+For the cat who is determined not to eat, something is often better than nothing (although speak with your vet about your individual pet).
 But know that their favorite high-fat chicken skin is absolutely a last resort.

 So if your vet says your dog with a stomach upset must only eat bland food, don’t tempt the dog with liver or sausages.
 In this case, it’s best to let the gut rest than risk diarrhea.

 Why Your Sick Pet Isn’t Eating

-- Food aversion: Remember that time you had a curry that made you sick?
+Remember that time you had a curry that made you sick?
 Now, even the thought of a curry turns your stomach.

-- Medical reasons: It might be the pet is on the mend but still feels nauseous or has pain.
+It might be the pet is on the mend but still feels nauseous or has pain.

 - Let the vet know your fur-friend is still not eating.
 It may be a case of prescribing anti-nausea drugs or pain relief to help turn things around

 However, they would benefit from eating — it provides the raw materials to strengthen the immune system and for tissue repair.